| |

 These houses are in good repair and appear closer to the traditional hanok.
 Many have the plaster with prettily-inset tile fragments lining their outside walls, or neat brick or stone work.

-This hanok's wall is decorated with tiles and inset circles of brick.
+Looking close-up along a hanok wall decorated with tiles and inset circles of brick.

-pretty inlaid tile detailing on the wall of this hanok
+Pretty detailing on the wall of this hanok.

 The electric wires above the streets are minimal and don’t hang low.
 The streets are clean and many of the homes have trees peeking over the walls or framing their doors.